Liquid Crystal Theory of Biomembranes: Conclusion

 In summary, Professor Helfrich provided the fundamental language of curvature elasticity, while Professor Ou-Yang mastered its grammar and wrote its most important chapters across multiple disciplines.
 Together, their work shows that the morphology of soft matter---from living cells to synthetic materials---is a manifestation of geometry optimized under energy constraints, a cornerstone concept in modern physics.

 This review article summarizes Prof. Ou-Yang's numerous outstanding contributions to the science of soft matter.
 It highlights the fundamental approach of continuously bridging scales: from the microscopic structure and intermolecular forces of a material to a macroscopic free energy; from the minimization of this free energy to governing macroscopic shape equations; and from these differential shape equations to the resulting geometric structures.
-It demonstrates how the microscopic architecture of a material dictates the geometric symmetry of its macroscopic form, thereby revealing the profound connection between a material's microscopic constitution---its structure and interactions---and its ultimate macroscopic geometry.
+It demonstrates how the microscopic architecture of a material dictates the geometric symmetry of its macroscopic form, thereby revealing the profound connection between the microscopic constitution of a material, its structure and interactions, and its ultimate macroscopic geometry.

-At the end of this article, we express our profound mourning for the great scientist, Prof. Helfrich.
-His groundbreaking scientific theories and technological transformations will forever alter the course of human civilization.
+At the end of this article, we express our profound mourning for the great scientist, Prof. Podgornik.
+Professor Podgornik was a master at deep understanding the physical world.
+Throughout his brilliant academic career, he delved into research areas such as electrified fluids, Lifshitz dispersion interaction theory, Casimir effect, and biological membranes.
+In particular, he made pioneering contributions to the study of electrostatic interactions in polyelectrolytes, van der Waals forces, and the Casimir effect between macromolecules as well as to the physical problems of DNA and viruses, establishing himself as a benchmark and pioneer in these fields.
+His work style, characterized by rigorous theoretical and computational analysis, demonstrated extraordinary depth and breadth.
+Although Professor Podgornik has left us, his academic achievements and scientific spirit will always inspire us to forge ahead on the path of scientific research.

 \textbf{Data Availability statement}

 All data underlying the results are available as part of the article and no additional source data are required.

 \textbf{Conflict of interest}